Avet Terterian

 Alfred Roubenovich "Avet" Terterian (also Terteryan) (Ալֆրեդ "Ավետ" Տերտերյան, July 29, 1929 – December 11, 1994) was an Armenian composer, awarded the Konrad Adenauer Prize.

-Terterian composed eight (completed) symphonies, several of which are recorded, an opera and several chamber works.

 Terterian was a friend and colleague of Giya Kancheli, Konstantin Orbelyan, and Tigran Mansurian.
 Dmitri Shostakovich praised Terterian as "very talented" and "with great future" in one of his letters, published by his friend Isaak Glikman, having heard a recording of Terterian's works at Armenia's "House of Composers" summer resort in Dilijan, Armenia.

+Life and career

-He studied at the Music Academy in Baku from 1948, and moved to the Romanos-Melikian Music Academy in 1951.He studied composition at the Komitas State Conservatory in Yerevan from 1952.
-He was Executive Secretary of the Armenian Composers’ Union from 1960 to 1963.
-He was Chairman of the Music Department at the Armenian Cultural Ministry from 1970 and 1974.
+Terterian was born in Baku to Armenian parents.
+He studied at the Music Academy in Baku from 1948, and moved to the Romanos-Melikian Music Academy in 1951.
+He studied composition at the Komitas State Conservatory in Yerevan from 1952.
+His works in the late 1950s and early 1960s follow the path of Khachaturian, but his 1967 opera The Ring of Fire announced a change of musical language which included atonality and the use of electronics.
+Terterian composed eight (completed) symphonies which cover his compositional career from 1969 until his death, several of which are recorded, two operas and several chamber works.

+He was Executive Secretary of the Armenian Composers’ Union from 1960 to 1963, and Chairman of the Music Department at the Armenian Cultural Ministry from 1970 and 1974.
 He joined Yerevan Conservatory as a professor in 1985.
 In 1989, he moved to the village of Ayrivank, located on the western shore of Lake Sevan, Gegharkunik region of Armenia.
+In 1991 he was made a People's Artist and in 1993 awarded the Khachaturian Prize.

 Yekaterinburg's annual music festival is named after Terterian.

 Giya Kancheli's work Styx, written for solo viola, chorus, and orchestra is a farewell to his friends Terterian and Alfred Schnittke, whose names are sung by the choir during the work.

 Terterian's son, Dr. Ruben Terterian, was a professor of music in Samborondón, Ecuador, until his death in January 2020; and former prorector at the Komitas State Conservatory of Yerevan.

 His most notable student is Vache Sharafyan.